Foreign involvement in the Myanmar civil war (2021–present): European Union and NATO countries

 American foreign policy director Derek Chollet meets NUG's Foreign Minister Zin Mar Aung, February 2024.

 The United States, the United Kingdom, Canada, and the European Union have, in response to the ongoing violence, sanctioned individuals and organisations associated with the Burmese military.
 However, the effectiveness of these sanctions has been undermined by poor coordination among the governments and the lack of sanctions against high-impact targets.
 As of February 2023, only 13% of Burmese sanctions targets were sanctioned by the US, the UK and the EU.
 Further, the UK and US governments have not sanctioned Myanma Oil and Gas Enterprise (MOGE), which is the country's largest source of foreign currency.
 Burmese sanctions targets have also evaded international sanctions by channeling funds through affiliated firms.
 For instance, a subsidiary of Myanma Economic Holdings Limited, a sanctioned military-owned conglomerate, created a new affiliated firm to import palm oil.

 On 23 December 2022, the US Congress passed and US President Joe Biden signed the Burma Unified through Rigorous Military Accountability Act (BURMA Act) into law, which provides the president with additional discretionary authority to make policy changes with respect to Myanmar.
 The law enables the president to provide "non-lethal assistance" to NUG, EAOs, PDFs, and pro-democracy organisations, to provide humanitarian aid to the country, to impose new sanctions, including on MOGE, and enables the secretary of state to assist civilian and international entities with identifying and documenting war crimes, crimes against humanity, and genocide in Myanmar.

 American foreign policy director Derek Chollet claimed the U.S. has provided nearly US$400 million in non-lethal aid to pro-democracy groups in Myanmar.
 He has already met with NUG's Foreign Minister Zin Mar Aung and several armed group leaders, including representatives from the Kachin Independence Army.

 A passage from The Diplomat thought the U.S. would gain an enormous strategic advantage vis-à-vis China if the U.S. provided just a little more support to Myanmar's resistance forces, hasting the downfall of the junta and the restoration of democracy in Myanmar.

 In April 2024, the European Union condemned the public executions held by MNDAA "in the strongest term", calling them "an inhuman and degrading punishment that represents an ultimate denial of human dignity", and added that upholding the rule of law in accordance with international standards is an "effort integral to the aspirations for federal democracy".

+On 3 February 2026, U.S. President Donald Trump renewed sanctions against the Myanmar military by extending Executive Order 14014 by 1 year.
+Simultaneously, he signed the Consolidated Appropriations Act that included a clause authorizing $121,000,000 for humanitarian programs and non-lethal aid under the BURMA Act.